harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 - Connect each [`SubscribeSubject`] to a [`Parse`] operator.
 - Run the workflow and verify that you can record photosensitive signals on the analog input channel as well as toggle the LED with the keypresses.

-### Exercise 8: Visualizing Synchronized Recordings
+### Exercise 8: Visualizing synchronized recordings

 Another main advantage of devices in the Harp ecosystem is that all recorded information streams are timestamped to the same hardware clock.
 Thus, there is no need for post-hoc alignment during visualization and analysis.
 We will now take a look at our recorded text files and look at how to visualize them together.